cosmoss-jigu/tips/README.md

 # TIPS: Making Volatile Indexes Persistent With DRAM-NVMM Tiering (ATC 2021, NVMW 2021)

-This repository contains the source code of TIPS library and seven volatile indexes that are converted using TIPS.
+This repository contains the source code for TIPS library and seven volatile indexes that are converted using TIPS.
 All the TIPS-indexes are integrated with YCSB and the performance results presented in the ATC 2021 paper can be reproduced from this repository.
 Please find the link to the paper, ATC video